 Due to the COVID 19 Virus, it has been recommended by the Government that changes will be required to be made to services across the country.

-All face to face clinics will now transfer to telephone/ Quitline support.
+All face to face clinics will now transfer to virtual online clinics or telephone/ Quitline support.
 All patients new and existing will be offered this support.

 Our team can still be contacted: